Talks

 Crime Prevention in Hyperspaces

-| 2025-11-20 | KTH Royal Institute of Technology | Safeplaces Network & Digital Futures |
+| 2025-11-20 | KTH Royal Institute of Technology | Safeplaces Network & Digital Futures | Link 1 |

 Dr. Emre Süren served as a discussant for Prof. Martin Törngren’s presentation at the seminar organized by Prof. Vania Ceccato.
 The discussion explored critical security challenges in autonomous transportation, including privacy concerns related to smart vehicles transmitting GPS location data to services outside the EU, and adversarial poisoning attacks that manipulate self-driving systems to misinterpret road signs.